-3 passengers shot on Chicago Transit Authority bus
+Police: 3 passengers shot on Chicago city bus after argument

-CHICAGO (AP) - Police say an argument aboard a Chicago Transit Authority bus led to a shooting that injured three passengers, two of them teenagers.
+CHICAGO (AP) - Police say an argument aboard a Chicago city bus led to a shooting that injured three passengers, two of them teenagers.

-Police say the incident began when a quarrel between a 35-year-old man and two other passengers escalated and the man pulled a handgun and fired several shots.
+Authorities say a 35-year-old man pulled out a handgun and fired several shots after a quarrel escalated between him and two other passengers on the Chicago Transit Authority bus.

-Authorities say the shooting Monday in the South Side Chatham neighborhood sent an 18-year-old man to the University of Chicago Medical Center with multiple gunshot wounds.
+The shooting happened Monday in the South Side Chatham neighborhood.
+An 18-year-old man was being treated for multiple gunshot wounds at the University of Chicago Medical Center.
 An 18-year-old woman was also taken to the hospital with a wound in the torso.

 A Chicago Fire Department spokesman says a 59-year-old man was also grazed on his left side.
-He took himself to a nearby hospital for treatment.
+He took himself to a hospital for treatment.

-Authorities say the alleged gunman was taken into custody and was being questioned.
+Authorities say the alleged gunman was taken into custody and being questioned.

 Copyright © 2019 The Washington Times, LLC.